jonathan-vella/architecting-for-success/101-Fundamentals/challenges/challenge3.md

-# What the CAF
+# Architecting for Succes

-# Module 02 - Strategy and Plan Hackathon
+## Strategy and Plan Hackathon

 ## Challenge 3 - Time to Plan (1hr 15mins)